 Written by Freya Hughes

-Many of us frequent bars and pubs quite regularly, and a good amount of us would have done our time behind the bar serving drinks.
-Managing or owning a bar means you’ll know margins are tight, and stock takes are one of the most stressful and important parts of your month.
+Managing or owning a bar means you’ll know margins can be tight, and stock takes are one of the most important parts of your month.
 You need to focus on maintaining a great environment for patrons, so we’ve summed up the top bar KPIs to measure while chatting to your regulars.

 Peruse our KPI Library while you enjoy your tipple.
 We’ve got a plethora of industry-specific KPI lists in stock too.